akshithkonda1/nexus-secure-ai-engine/docs/TEST_OPERATIONS_GUIDE.md

 ## Verifying determinism

-- The replay engine loads `state_snapshot.json` and compares outputs; status appears under the Replay bubble.
+- The replay engine loads `state_snapshot.json` and compares outputs; status appears under the Replay bubble and in SSE logs.
 - Determinism scores from the SIM batch surface in the dashboard summary metrics and the HTML report.

 ## Interpreting ASCII metrics